MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 By default, your edits are discarded when you refresh the page.
 To learn how to save the changes to your file system, navigate to [Edit files with Workspaces][DevtoolsGuideChromiumWorkspacesIndex].

-DevTools does not re-run a script, so the only JavaScript changes that take effect are changes that you make inside of functions.
+DevTools doesn't re-run a script, so the only JavaScript changes that take effect are changes that you make within functions.
 For example, in the following figure, we added the following code to the JavaScript that is returned by the server:
 *   We added `console.log('A')` outside of any function.
 *   We added `console.log('B')` inside an `onClick` function.
 We then saved the changes, entered numbers into the form, and then selected the form button.

-After submitting the form, `console.log('A')`, which is at global scope, does not run, whereas `console.log('B')`, inside an `onClick` function, does run, outputting `B` to the Console:
+After submitting the form, `console.log('A')`, which is at global scope, doesn't run, but `console.log('B')`, inside an `onClick` function, does run, outputting `B` to the Console:

 :::image type="complex" source="../media/edit-js.msft.png" alt-text="Global-scope JavaScript is not re-run" lightbox="../media/edit-js.msft.png":::
    Global-scope JavaScript is not re-run